 It’s been years since I first noticed the marked similarities between many of the teachings of Joseph Smith and Emanual Swedenborg.
-I’v read many of Swedenborg’s books and enjoyed all of them.
-His writing style is quite drawn out and laborious.
-I imagine some of the awfully verbose nature of his writing (especially his first work, Arcana Coelestia) might be because of his Swedish background?
+I’v read many of Swedenborg’s books and got a lot from them.
+His writing style is quite drawn out (wordy) and often hard to get through.
+Perhaps some of the awfully verbose nature of his writing (especially his first work, Arcana Coelestia) might have to do with the poor translation of Swedish to English?
 At any rate, I would have to say my views on his writings have changed a lot, the more I have read from the occult or mysticism movements.
 I meant to write an article on this a while back when I bought “Heaven & Hell” and began reading many of his other works on sacred-texts.com (see the Swedenborg library at http://sacred-texts.com/swd/).

 I recently came across this essay compiled by Craig Miller and thought I would re-post it.
 It does a great job of going through the many similarities, although I don’t necessarily agree with which aspects arose from inspirational congruence and which were parroted doctrines.

-One important note on on Millar’s essay below: It’s a common thing to hear that Joseph’s three degrees of glory are similar to (and possibly borrowed from) Swedenborg’s view of heaven.
-But this is a fairly uneducated assertion.
+One important note on on Miller’s essay below: It’s a common thing to hear that Joseph’s three degrees of glory are similar to (and possibly borrowed from) Swedenborg’s view of heaven.
+I personally don’t think the correspondence is strong enough to suggest this.
 It’s likely Joseph was familiar with Swedenborg (he supposedly owned a copy one one of Swedenborg’s many books).
 It’s also very likely the saints where influenced by Swedenborg in how they interpreted D&C 76, since It’s also true that Swedenborg taught of three degrees, and a ‘spirit world’.
 But they are not called Celestial, Terrestrial, Telestial… and they don’t look anything like Joseph’s.
 Joseph’s three degrees in D&C 76 look a lot more like the Catholic view of heaven, hell and purgatory, than they do Swedenborg’s Celestial, Spiritual and Natural heavens. (which depending on how you read it…. may have been contrasted by three additional degrees of hell).
 Read D&C 76’s description of the “terrestrial” and compare it to St Ambrose’s purgatory… they’re almost synonymous.
 Likewise D&C 76:84, calls the telestial kingdom, “hell”.
 That is nothing like Swedenborg’s realms.
 Only those who know next to nothing about Swedenborg pass around that myth. (which is a lot of people).

 Did Emanuel Swedenborg Influence LDS Doctrine?